javo0101/introGIS/lessons.md

 Let's add our data that needs to be joined.
 Follow the steps below to help you through the process.

-1. To add our CSV of demographic data, `racebyneighborhood.csv`, open the **Data Source Manager**—this button is located in the top left corner of the interface and looks like three pieces of colored paper stacked on top of each other.<!-- TODO #12: add link to "CSV" from glossary -->
+1. To add our [CSV](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/csv.md) of demographic data, `racebyneighborhood.csv`, open the **Data Source Manager**—this button is located in the top left corner of the interface and looks like three pieces of colored paper stacked on top of each other.<!-- TODO #12: add link to "CSV" from glossary -->
 2. When the Data Source Manager is open, select the **Delimited Text** option.
 3. On the right side of the **File name** section, click on the three dots to locate the file.
 Then click **Add**.

 ![Screenshot of QGIS's data source manager](images/datasourcemanager.png)

 You should now see the file appear in your Layers panel.
-You'll also see that nothing happens in your map display panel; this is because a CSV file is not mappable.
-That's why we need to combine it with our shapefile of vector data.<!-- A little unclear with what it means here that a "CSV file is not mappable" - if it has lat-long coordinates in two separate (or even a single) column, you'd be able to map it, no? -->
+You'll also see that nothing happens in your map display panel; this is because a CSV file is a text file.
+Remember that only vector data and raster data has features that can be mapped.
+A CSV file by itself is not mappable.
+That's why we need to combine it with the neighborhood shapefile.
+Note that if you happen to have precise location data in your CSV, such as addresses or latitude and longitude coordinates, the mapping software will be able to read it and convert it into vector data through a process called *geocoding*.
+When you don't have precise location data, you will need to use a *join by attribute* to add the text data to a shapefile. <!-- A little unclear with what it means here that a "CSV file is not mappable" - if it has lat-long coordinates in two separate (or even a single) column, you'd be able to map it, no? -->

 ## Adding Vector Data from Our Shapefile to QGIS